mariushelf/cookiecutter_uv/{{ cookiecutter.project_slug }}/README.md

 ## Installing from a custom package repository

-If you have uploaded your package to a custom repository, install tools such as pip and poetry won't find it by default.
+If you have uploaded your package to a custom repository, install tools such as pip and uv won't find it by default.
 You need to configure them to use the custom repository.